O957/O957-CV-Templates/README.md

 # Personal Curriculum Vitae Templates

-_A collection of templates I use or haved used for my curriculum vitaes (CV), without the actual CV content present._
+_A collection of templates I use or have used for my curriculum vitaes (CV), without the actual CV content present._

 ## Templates

 _Rendered PDFs of the templates that this repository currently contains._

 > [!NOTE]
 >
 > This is coming soon...

 ## Installation